This Week Only! Super Widgets $9.99! Mention This Ad for Free Gift!

 - Make sure your customers know about it.

 Urgency.
 Some large chains hold a different sale almost every week, and it works for them.
 But as a smaller business, this tactic can backfire, either making it appear that your “normal” prices are too high, that you’ve over-purchased, or any of a number of other scenarios that reflect poorly on your company’s image.

 Instead, set the sale for a limited time: perhaps a weekend blowout, or a one-week only, end-of-season special sale.
 This makes it clear that your offering is a singular event that will not be repeated, and customers need to come in now in order to reap the savings.
 Trumpet the sale on a fabulous vinyl banner that can be hung above your storefront’s door or inside the shop, and place a sandwich board by the entrance to maximize foot traffic.

 Savings.
 Be specific.
 Determine a discount price for the items you want to move, and offer this price for the time period of the sale.
-This way, people won’t think they’ll save more if they wait.
+This way, people don’t think they’ll save more if they wait.
 Announce the actual price of the sale merchandise: snapping up formerly $59 pants for just $19.99 is more enticing to most people than hearing they can get them for 60 percent off.

 Marketing.
 Contrary to popular belief, telemarketing can actually be a boon to occasional sales — as long as you don’t talk with the potential customer.
 Instead, call when you expect they will not be home — such as at midday — and leave a brief, friendly message on their voicemail inviting them to the spring sale, which you know, as a loyal customer, they won’t want to miss.

-Presented this way, telemarketing can actually enhance your sales, say experts, because it’s seen as no-hassle information to help loyal customers save money.
+Presented this way, telemarketing can actually enhance your sales, experts say because it’s seen as no-hassle information to help loyal customers save money.
 And it doesn’t interrupt their dinner.